 We will update your application status in the Check List section of your online application account between December 5, 2012, and January 11, 2013, to inform you whether or not your application is complete.
 If the application is not complete, the missing items will be categorized as ‘not received’, or specifically listed.
 You will be given one extra week to submit the missing items.
 There is no need to contact us to check on this.
 Doing so significantly delays the application process and our ability to confirm your application status.

 Decisions are usually made by March 15th.
 Please do not contact us prior to this date to check the status of your application.

-We look forward to receiving your Stanford Graduate Program in Journalism Application.
+Good luck!
+We look forward to receiving your application.